ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 ## Template Generator Anatomy

 Template Generators were created to help users accelerate the process of building templates.
-If you have an Add-on that provides template tags or fieldtypes it may be beneficial to include a template generator as well.
+If you have an Add-on that provides template tags or fieldtypes, it may also be beneficial to include a template generator.

-In its simplest form a template generator is a PHP class file that extends `ExpressionEngine\Service\TemplateGenerator\AbstractTemplateGenerator`.
-This file needs to be placed in a `TemplateGenerators` folder within your add-on's folder.
+In its simplest form, a template generator is a PHP class file that extends `ExpressionEngine\Service\TemplateGenerator\AbstractTemplateGenerator`.
+This file must be placed in a `TemplateGenerators` folder within your add-ons.
 The name you give your generator should also be used as the class name and the file name.

 Template generators need to be registered in your `addon.setup.php` file, under a `templateGenerators` array that should contain a list of your generator names e.g.